Use these simple steps to improve how we measure and report our progress.

 Actions:

-Often it’s not the complexity of the maths we do or how many three-letter-acronyms (TLAs) we have that makes the difference - it’s the consistency of the habits that are formed early around regularly updating our numbers, looking at the trends and sharing them with somebody who can help us decipher them.
-Maybe we can do that all by ourselves, but more likely it will be a team member, an external investor or an advisor.
+Once we have the numbers at our fingertips it’s tempting to jump straight into analysis.
+But wait!
+It’s not the complexity of the maths we do or how many three-letter acronyms we have that matters most, but the consistency of the habits formed around regularly updating our numbers, looking at the trends and sharing them with somebody who can help us decipher them.
+Maybe we can do that all by ourselves, but more likely we’ll lean on a team member, an external investor or an advisor.
 It’s harder than we ever realise to punch holes in our own reality distortion field.
+The goal is a regular cadence.

 The goal is: simple updates on a regular cadence.